Cirm423/Pipelines/RNA-seq/Readme.md

 > | B2	| lane1 | ... | ... | | | 1 |
 > | B2	| lane2 | ... | ... | | | 1 |

-You will need to fill this file with either the location of your fastq.gz files or an sra ID for public samples (***sra IDs only works for paired end samples***).
+You will need to fill this file with either the location of your fastq.gz files or an sra ID for public samples.
 The path to your files can be the full path to your files, i.e:

 > /root/user/snakemake/samples/sample_1/sample_1_R1.fastq.gz